dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 **The alcohol industry**

 I mean, OK, this is an industry entirely devoted to selling an addictive substance that kills, by [WHO estimates](https://www.who.int/publications/i/item/9789241565639), three million people per year.
 Something like [75% of alcohol is sold to raging alcoholics](https://www.washingtonpost.com/news/wonk/wp/2014/09/25/think-you-drink-a-lot-this-chart-will-tell-you/).
-This industry isn't a nonprofit organic vegetable farm.
+This isn't a nonprofit organic vegetable farm.
 But we live in a capitalist system.
 We expect companies to try to make money, and selling alcohol is *legal*.
 Let's not conflate this particular trial with general objections to the alcohol industry's existence.

 Think about their perspective.
 The NIAAA *came to them* and said, "We think moderate alcohol consumption is good for you!
 You should fund a trial to prove this.
 Win-win for everyone!"
 The NIAAA sent fancy researchers from fancy places to present to them.
 Those researchers told them, "I, fancy person, am sure moderate drinking is good!
 Give me money to prove it!"

 The alcohol industry was straightforward they wouldn't fund anything without knowing what would happen in the trial.
 The NIAAA could have given up at that point, but they bent the rules instead.
-The industry was worried, "won't it look bad that we're funding this?"
+The industry was worried, "Won't it look bad that we're funding this?"
 Again, they were told, "Nah, it's fine!
 There will be a firewall!"

 They were told by well-credentialed people that they could make money and do good at the same time.
 Is it so terrible that they believed them?